ConnorLinfoot/BetterChat/README.md

 * Fixed players been in "null" channel on reload.
 * On-the-fly channels - Easily create and manage channels without even opening the config.
 * Added a "fallback" command if the plugin fails to start.
+* Added the command /whatchannel to find what channel a specific player is in.
+* Added the /betterchat command as well as /betterchat reload

 #### Version 1.0
 * Initial Release.